Q. Write the summary of the novel The Plague Upon Us by Shabir Ahmad Mir.

 In college, Sabia and Oubaid grew close again.
 She hoped their past could return.
 But Oubaid told her he still loved Jozy.
 Sabia’s heart broke again.

 Things worsened when the army took Oubaid.
 His mother, Maimoona, begged Hamid to help.
-Hamid tried everything, even went to the terrifying interrogation center called TALK-1, where people often disappeared.
+Hamid tried everything, even going to the terrifying interrogation centre called TALK-1, where people often disappeared.

 He met Major Gurpal again, who said he would “look into it.”
 A deal was struck: Hamid’s son, Nisar, would assist the army, and in return, Oubaid was released.

-Jozy refused.
 Later, Sabia saw Oubaid in the mill, injured and rambling.
-He said he had killed Kaczur, and possibly caused a car crash that led to Jozy’s rape.
+He said he had killed Firdous Kaczur and possibly caused a car crash that led to Jozy’s rape.

-The village exploded in protest.
+The village exploded in protest at this event.
 People marched for justice.
 But the army opened fire on the crowd.
 Many were killed or injured.
 This made the people hate the Brotherhood even more.

 Soon after, Sabia saw lights in the mill.
 Curious, she found Oubaid and another man torturing Lateef Zaeldar.
 She watched in horror as they killed him with the saw.
 Oubaid tried to calm her, but she was too scared.
 She knew then that the boy she loved was gone forever.